nonchris/IOEAEEAE__d_SC_RD-r_PL_C_M_NT-c_S_/README.md

 Usage:
 1. Install python3.9.13.
-2. Run our tool on a given variable name written in sARCASTICcASEWrite better code.
+2. Run our tool on a given variable name written in sARCASTICcASE.
 3. Write better code!

 We expect that this contribution will enrich the coding community and look forward to a soon revision of PEP8 and the Linux kernel coding style.